 everdell is a worker placement title and tableau building game which can be played solo with multiple players.
 In the course of the game you have to build a village from the ground up in a fantastic animal world and through all the seasons of a year cycle.
 For this you have to deploy workers and produce resources with them in order to be able to use them later, erect buildings, get to know lively residents and travelers and create a flourishing village from your emerging community through clever political decisions.

-I think the game material that has been viewed so far has been designed to be extremely appealing.
-The playing cards are just as playful as the wooden animal meeples and the game board is not just one-dimensional, but contains a three-dimensional ever-tree, and the rest of the material, such as berries and resin, makes me think “like magical” .
-I will certainly not pass this game by.
+I find the game material that has been viewed so far to be extremely appealing.
+The playing cards are designed just as playfully as the wooden animal meeples and the game board is not just one-dimensional in design, but contains a three-dimensional Ever-Tree, and the rest of the material, such as berries and resin, also makes me think "how magical". .
+I will definitely not pass up this game.

 Hard City (Hexy Studio)

 Hard City is a cooperative miniature and strategy dungeon crawler board game in which you take on the role of a brave cop from the Hard City Police Department.
 You and your fellow players have to face a horde of mutants led by the devil Doctor Zero.
 Doc Zero has only one thing in mind: Today he wants to rule the city, tomorrow that of the whole world.
 You have to save as many inhabitants as possible together in the course of the game, using your special abilities.

 Hard City is very neon-colored, is supposed to be reminiscent of B-action movies from the 1980s and you can drive your Chevrolet to cool synth music.
 The atmosphere of the 80s already makes my heart beat faster, there is an exciting story and if it is mixed with miniatures and dungeon crawlers, I can no longer be held.
 I have to experience Hard City.

 Seal Team Flix (WizKids)